Database Connections

 Non-Default Schema Connection

 Some RDBMSs that JPA Buddy supports provide the possibility to create non-default schemas, but not all of them work well with JDBC.
-That’s why you can face with some known issues during diff generations, or reverse engineering.
+That's why you may encounter some known issues when generating diffs or reverse engineering.
 For now, these issues can only be solved with some workaround.
 Below are examples of connecting to non-default schemas for all databases supported by JPA Buddy.

 We show two screenshots for all the examples below: the first from the IntelliJ IDEA Community Edition, the second from the IntelliJ IDEA Ultimate Edition.